FriendlyNeighborhoodShane/TGClean/README.md

 ```

-Then setup config.ini according to pyrogram docs (bot won't work, this script is for a userbot).
+## Configuration

+Open config.py.

+Obtain api_id and api_hash as described [here](https://docs.pyrogram.org/).
+But instead of putting it in config.ini, put them as tg_api_id and tg_api_hash in config.py (in the quotes).

-Open tgclean.py and set targets array to the chats you wish to purge.
+Set targets array to the chats you wish to purge.
 Also set delete\_before\_days to a comfortable amount .

 ## Usage